AsthaVerma17/Wrtite-It-Daily-Journal-WebApp/README.md

 # WrtiteItDailyJournalWebApp
-This is a website created for writing journals.
+This is a website created for writing journals.User can create, edit and delete their journals.